orbitalquark/textadept/doc/manual/6_Startup.md

 accustomed to SciTE.

-To use a different theme, create a `~/.textadept/theme` file containing the name of the built-in theme you would like.
-If you have a custom theme, use the path to its directory instead.
+To use a different theme, create a `~/.textadept/theme` file containing the name of the theme you would like.
+If you have a custom theme, place it in your `~/.textadept/themes/` directory.
 Any errors are printed to standard out.

 ## Post-Core (`init.lua`)